 There are 2 categories of Air Freight

-So we have just mentioned about Sea Freight, which might be a cheaper way but the slower way.
+So we have just mentioned Sea Freight, which might be the cheapest way but the slower way.
 If you want to choose a faster way, here we have recommendations for you: Air Freight.